-BBQ gathering of students and teachers
+BU gathering of students and teachers

-- Acquire basic knowledge in all aspects of biological sciences and in-depth understanding in at least one major area of biology - Develop skills in scientific problem solving, statistics and information technology - Understand the latest developments and advancements in biology - Appreciate the importance of biological conservation and environmental issues country park protection, from a broader perspective and with a scientific mind.
-Apart from classes, there are a multitude of opportunities for research and teaching.
-Some programs are cross-disciplinary and from them I have learnt new knowledge of Chinese medicine and literature.
-I am grateful to have such a fruitful university life in CUHK under the biology program.
+- Acquire basic knowledge in all aspects of biological sciences and in-depth understanding in at least one major area of biology - Develop skills in scientific problem solving, statistics and information technology - Understand the latest developments and advancements in biology - Appreciate the importance of biological conservation and environmental issues as covid-19 and country park protection, from a broader perspective and with a scientific mind.
+Apart from classes, there are multitudes of opportunities for research and teaching.
+Some programmes are cross-disciplinary and from them I have learnt new knowledge of Chinese medicine and literature.
+I am grateful to have such a fruitful university life in CUHK under the

-Biology program allows me to view society in a more scientific way.
-In class we had discussion in a wide variety of aspects including genetic diseases and corresponding treatments, structure of bacteria and viruses and the process of invasion, marine biology, ecology, local flora and vegetation, etc. This inspires me to analyse social issues, such as covid-19 and
+Biology programme allows me to view society in a more scientific way.
+In class we had discussion in a wide variety of aspects including genetic diseases and corresponding treatments, structure of bacteria and viruses and the process of invasion, marine biology, ecology, local flora and vegetation, etc. This inspires me to analyse social issues, such